Keeping & Breeding The Peacock!

 with Laurie M. Johnson

 (Editors' note: Peacocks are easy to keep and breed if their basic care requirements are met.
 Each issue of the Game Bird Gazette magazine has wonderful pictures and detailed information on feeding, pens for peafowl, breeding, egg laying, incubation and hatching, rearing, buying and selling, and much more.
 There are peacocks for sale in every issue.
 In the magazine, you will also find reliable and reputable peacock breeders with peacocks for sale where you can purchase adults, peacock eggs, and peacock chicks.
 You can have peacock eggs mailed to you by postal service priority mail or grown peacocks or adults by express mail.
-As a visitor to our website, you can subscribe to the magazine at a big discount using our quick and secure online subscription order page.
-Your subscription will begin with our very next issue.
-The magazine makes a wonderful Christmas gift for a family member or friend!
+As a visitor to our website, you can subscribe to the magazine at a special discount using our convenient and secure online subscription order page.
+Your subscription will begin with the new upcoming issue.